hydevbiz/AstridMarket/README.md

 ## 🛒 AstridMarket

-AstridMarket is a plugin designed for managing markets on the AstridCloud server.
-It simplifies the setup and control of your in-game market, allowing you to sell items and reset the market with ease.
-Unlike standard admin shops, AstridMarket features limited stock and supports the addition of custom items, providing a more flexible and dynamic marketplace experience.
+AstridMarket is a custom plugin exclusively for the AstridCloud server.
+It enables the setup and management of in-game markets, allowing you to easily configure and control item sales and market resets.
+Unlike standard admin shops, AstridMarket features limited stock and supports the addition of custom items tailored specifically for AstridCloud.

 ### Commands and Permissions